Remember that time you designed something so great that you didn’t even get one piece of feedback?

 You can then see all those review decisions from your project dashboard.
-So you know exactly which designs to work on next and which ones are ready to publish.
+So you know exactly which designs to work on next and which ones are ready for printing or publishing.

 7. Invite internal and external reviewers to give feedback

-If you work in an agency or large company, you’re probably used to getting approval from a few different groups of stakeholders.
+If you work in an agency or large company, you’re probably used to getting proofs and approvals from a few different groups of stakeholders.
 In Filestage, we call these “review steps”.

-When you set up a project in Filestage, you can create and customize your review steps to suit your approval process.
-You can then invite your reviewers to make sure all your content gets approved by the right people.
+When you set up a project in Filestage, you can create and customize your review steps to help manage your approval process.
+You can then invite your reviewers to make sure all your content gets approved by the right people at the right time.